 Letters reacting to the events of ASM #121 would begin to see print in issue #124.
-Now I’m pretty sure Roy Thomas was handling the letters page here and not Conway, as by all accounts Conway was really shaken up by the hate mail; and also because the letters page declared the “snap” the cause of death while Conway was still going with the “shock of the fall” explanation in the comic itself.
+Now I’m pretty sure someone else (perhaps Steve Gerber, who was working in the office at that point, or maybe even editor Roy Thomas) was handling the letters page here and not Conway, as by all accounts Conway was really shaken up by the hate mail; and also because the letters page declared the “snap” the cause of death while Conway was still going with the “shock of the fall” explanation in the comic itself.
 I could be wrong, however.

-So the letters page of ASM #124 issue began with this introduction from Roy (or whomever):
+In any case, the letters page of ASM #124 issue began with this introduction:

 SPECIAL BULLPEN NOTE: Well, we expected an avalanche of mail on SPIDER-MAN #121, the issue which featured the tragic death of Gwendolyn Stacy. . . but we were wrong.
 We got at least two avalanches.
 And letters are still pouring in literally by the hundreds.
 Herewith, a random sampling of the earliest arrivals, followed, of course, by our comments. . .